 Ceilings with water damage are more vulnerable than damaged walls or floors because of gravity, and you do not want your walls to cave in or collapse.
 Be sure to remove the damaged ceiling panels and find the source of the leak.
 Make sure there is no structural damage to the beam, and consult professionals if you are unsure about the effects.

 4) Replace All Damaged Wood

-All rotting wood, warped wood, and wood with mold and mildew problems must be replaced.
-If the wood is a structural feature of your house, then be very careful replacing it so your home can have the right support at all times.
-If left in the house, your wood will start to look soggy and will darken in color.
+All rotting wood, warped wood, and wood with mould and mildew problems must be replaced.
+If the wood is a structural feature of your house, then be very careful replacing it so your home can have the proper support.
+If left in the house, your wood will start to look soggy and will darken in colour.

-Whenever mold grows in any part of your house, you want to be as cautious as possible because you do not know the extent of the damage.
+Whenever mould grows in any part of your house, you want to be as cautious as possible because you do not know the extent of the damage.

 5) Disinfect All Remaining Materials

-You should always spray and wipe down the whole area where the mold is before starting on any repairs.
-This is to make sure that no mold spores are lingering after cleanup.
-You can choose from several homemade options to clean the area, or just a bleach solution.
+You should always spray and wipe down the whole area where the mould is before starting any repairs.
+This is to make sure that no mould spores are lingering after cleanup.
+You can choose from several homemade options to clean the area or just a bleach solution.

 6) Cleaning Up Your Home

 If you know what kind of water has affected your home, you can get a better idea of how much the cleanup job will cost and whether the damage is self-treatable.
-However, it’s advisable that you call a professional, just to make sure there is no future damage.
+However, you should call a professional to ensure no future damage.